 Level II will address the rhythmic and metrical structures of jigs, reels, hornpipes, slip jigs, hop jigs, polkas, slides, and marches in their various regional and historical forms.
 Students will learn to distinguish between, for instance, single jigs and double jigs, and will learn to make a case for whether a tune in 6/8 is a jig, a march, or a planxty.
 We will master fundamental metrical devices such as counting, subdivision, and the time signature, and develop useful definitions for rhythm, meter, and tempo.
 Finally, students in Level II will create and compare transcriptions of dance steps with transcriptions of melodies.

 To fulfill the requirements of the SCT exams, students will need to identify melodic forms and demonstrate fluency in sight singing and sight reading on an instrument.
 Level III will train students to transcribe melodies by ear, and sing simple melodies from music notation.
 Though the majority of class time will be spent practicing transcription and sight singing, the course will also familiarize students with some conventional melodic motifs in Irish music, and will discuss standard ornamentation on a range of instruments.

 IV: Harmony in Modes

 Drawing on knowledge from levels I, II, and III, students in Level IV will examine harmony in Irish traditional music referencing conventional modal chord progressions and harmonic tendencies derived from uilleann and highland piping.
 Students will learn to build triads in diatonic scales and identify cadences, cadential phrases, and substitutions.
-Students in Level IV will be expected to fluently parse notation on the treble and bass clefs as the class will examine grand staff arrangements by Edward Bunting and Carl Hardebeck.
+Students in Level IV will be expected to read notation on the treble and bass clefs as the class will examine arrangements by Edward Bunting and Carl Hardebeck.